Neoncat-OG/TrollStore-IPAs/README.md

 ## Announcements

+**(17-09-24)** **GitHub shadowbanned swaggyP36000** without any warning which resulted in him loosing all permitions to his repos.
+Sadly as of then all progress towards this repo has stoped

+---

 **(03-06-24)** GitHub sent out a **[DMCA Notic](https://pastebin.com/5WSaCfVL)[e](https://mega.nz/folder/Uv8CHBSA#xHsMwyLKaYyVvMdk-FdoNw)** on modded YouTube apps hosted on the library; They have all been removed accordingly. *Update: All YouTube IPAs have been removed to stay ahead of any future DMCAs*

 ---